sebastien-tchitchek/ContinuousEditDistance/README.md

 paraview
 ```

-ParaView should then load with the TTK plugins and the custom CED filter available.
+ParaView should then load with the TTK plugins and all custom CED-related filters (from the `ttk-tchitchek` snapshot) available.